mario-bermonti/mspelling/mspelling/README.md

 ## Author
 This project was developed by Mario E. Bermonti-Pérez as part of his academic research.
-Feel free to contact me at [mbermonti@psm.edu](mailto:mbermonti@psm.edu) or [mbermonti1132@gmail.com](mailto:mbermonti1132@gmail.com).
+Feel free to contact me at [mbermonti@psm.edu](mailto:mbermonti@psm.edu) or

+[mbermonti1132@gmail.com](mailto:mbermonti1132@gmail.com).
+## Citation
+If you use mSpelling in your research, please cite as Bermonti-Pérez, M. (2022). mario-bermonti/mspelling: V0.3.0.
+Zenodo. https://doi.org/10.5281/zenodo.6468561

 [project_docs]: https://mspelling.readthedocs.io/
 [code_conduct]: ./CODE_OF_CONDUCT.md